WebAssembly/branch-hinting/document/metadata/code/binary.rst

    \end{array}
 .. index:: ! branch hint section

-A value of |Blikely| means that the branch is likely to be taken, while a value of |Bunlikely| means the opposite.
-A branch with no hints is considered equally likely to be taken or not.
+A value of |Blikely| means that the branch's condition is likely to be true, while a value of |Bunlikely| means the opposite.
+A branch with no hints is considered equally likely to have its condition be true or not.